-The Carburetter.
-The functioning of the carburetter can be followed in detail by reference to illustration.
-The petrol flow to the jet is governed by a float mechanism of orthodox type, where the rising petrol lifts the float, forcing it against weighted levers engaging in a collar at the upper end of a needle.
-The lower end of the needle terminates in a cone that engages in the conical orifice of the petrol feed pipe, upon which it is forced by the action of the weighted levers, thereby shutting off the petrol supply when the petrol lever in the float-chamber has reached a predetermined level.
-The weighted levers are attached to the lid of the float-chamber and the lid can readily be detached after sliding the retaining spring catch to one side.

-Petrol from the float-chamber is led to a jet, the size of whose orificeand consequent delivery-is regulated by means of a tapered needle attached to a the lower end of a piston controlled by the suction from the engine.
+The Carburetters.
+The functioning of the twin carburetters can be followed in detail by reference to illustration and, since the carburetters are identical, the following paragraphs which describe one instrument will suffice.
+The petrol flow to the jet is governed by a float mechanism, where the rising petrol lifts the float, forcing it against the guide and needle of the petrol valve in such a way that when the petrol reaches a pre-determined level, the flow is automatically cut off.
+The lid of the float-chamber can readily be detached after removing the petrol pipe, and undoing the nut in the centre of the top.
+Petrol from the float-chamber is led to a jet, the size of whose orifice and consequent delivery-is regulated by means of a tapered needle attached to the lower end of a piston controlled by the suction from the engine.
 As this suction increases the needle is gradually withdrawn from the jet, enlarging its effective opening and permitting it to pass more petrol.